Leonard514/FastPage/_posts/2022-08-26-BC-Procedures.md

 If a direct substitution fails due to division by zero, and the numerator is not zero, **do not** skip ahead to Does not Exist (infinity or negative infinity).
 You must first take the left and right limits, and if the infinities have the opposite signs (like in 1/x), then the Does not Exist reasoning is actually that the left limit is not equal to the right limit.

+### Piecewise Functions: Conventions

+When listing a piecewise function, the piece with the least domain is listed first, and the piece with the greatest domain last.
+As for the domains, there will always be a greater than/equal to, and never a less than/equal to.
+That is, the lower bound of the domain (if not negative infinity) is included, and the upper bound is excluded.
+Also, when stating the domain, x always has to be listed first if it is strictly less than a value or strictly greater than a value (ex: x < 4, NOT 4 > x).
+This is likely in place to establish consistency in defining piecewise functions.

 ### Squeeze Theorem: Sign of appended functions

 When using the squeeze theorem on a limit, any appended functions/actions (like x+1, or taking the reciprocal of all terms) must have their signs checked for the x being approached.